eltiffster/ENGL508Notebook/Week 2/week2.md

 * Appeal to evolution, biology smacks of eugenics
 * Always a "he"
 * Humans as highly exceptional when compared with other biological organisms...because of reasons.
-..*As if evolution were a teleological process with a pre-determined plan for humanity
+  *As if evolution were a teleological process with a pre-determined plan for humanity

 ####Aesthetics
 * language of inevitability, that this is the way things "naturally happen"